rasmuswind-ai/rasmuswind-ai/README.md

 ## 🙌 Who am I
 <br>
-I'm a 22-year-old full stack developer and DevOps specialist who strives to create easy-to-use, accessible, and quality work.
+I'm a 24-year-old full stack developer and DevOps specialist who strives to create easy-to-use, accessible, and quality work.

  - I was in 2023 awarded the Danish ML-Prize, for my outstanding work in the tech field as an apprentice.

- - I'm currently employed as a DevOps Systems Engineer at a mother company [(Team.blue)](Team.blue), with ownership of +40 companies around Europe.
+ - I'm currently employed as a DevOps Software Engineer at a mother company [(Team.blue)](Team.blue), with ownership of +40 companies around Europe.

  - Everything on my Full Stack Development journey is done in my spare time, which is where I have learned basically everything I know.